Staffordshire Heritage

 Picture

-Burgesses on a Mayor's Parade, with their President and founder, Mr Alf Eley and robe maker Mrs Carol Mitchell.
+Burgesses on a Mayor's Parade, with their late President and founder, Mr Alf Eley and robe maker Mrs Carol Mitchell.

 Stafford Burgesses